-There are number of verses in the Qur’an that reveal leadership qualities of Prophet Muhammad.
+There are number of verses in the Qur’an that reveal leadership qualities of the Prophet Muhammad (PBUH).
 One of these is the following verse:

 It is by some mercy from Allah that you have been gentle with them.
 Had you been rough and hard of heart they would have dispersed from around you.
 So pardon them, ask for forgiveness for them, and consult them.
 Then when you have resolved, put your trust in Allah.
 Allah loves those who trust Him.
 (3.159)